Lacon Childe School: Legacy building

 The school was founded by the Member of Parliament William Lacon Childe in 1740, and the remains of the old school building on Church Street are now a listed building.
 It is dated 1740 but there are multiple late nineteenth century and later extensions, and additions.
 It is of stone rubble construction with an ashlar facade and cornice.
 The hipped plain-tiled roof carries plain brick ridge stacks.
 It has a simple rectangular plan with late century set-back flanking wings and extensive 20th century ranges to rear.
 The central doorcase with rosette architrave, is surmounted by fascia and broken pediment with apex crest.
 An octagonal open wood bell turret has a cupola roof with ball finial and weather-vane.

 To left side is single-storey stone gabled flanking wing of around 1890, known as the Baldwyn-Childe Dining Hall.
-Its doorcase fascia inscription reads: `Sir Lacon William Childe of Kinlet, Knight, by his will endowed this school, the building was erected in 1740'.
+Its doorcase fascia inscription reads: "Sir Lacon William Childe of Kinlet, Knight, by his will endowed this school, the building was erected in 1740".

 The school was re-founded 1835 as a free school for 20 boarders with house for headmaster.
 It became a private school in 1890, and was sold to Local Education Authority in 1935.

 Description

 The current school is a converter academy in the Shropshire Gateway Academies Trust catering for students from 11 years to 16 years old.
 There is capacity for 540 children but there are 556 on the roll.
-Ofsted visited the school in 2017 and confirmed that this is a good school.
+Ofsted visited the school in 2024 and found that is "Requires Improvement".

-"There is a clear, shared ethos of high expectations underpinned by effective teaching and learning.
-Staff feel professional development encourages, challenges and supports them.
-As a result of stronger teaching, outcomes are improving in many subjects.
-Pupils enjoy their learning and the overwhelming majority of them feel stretched and challenged in their lessons."

-Site

 The school is sited on Love Lane, bordering on open country away from the legacy building.
 In 2001 the school became a specialist sports college and a joint use sports centre, Cleobury Mortimer Sports Centre, was built on its grounds.
-The centre's facilities include fitness suite, sports hall, floodlit astroturf and courts.
+The centre's facilities include a fitness suite, a sports hall, a floodlit astroturf and courts.